lukras-exe/hugoSite/content/projects/EmbeddedDisplay.md

 ---

 ## Overview
 This implementation establishes reliable UART protocol communication to control and display content on the LCD screen with real-time user input.
 This project demostrates complete serial communication implementation between an ATMega2560 microcontroller and an LCD display using the UART protocol.
-The system provides a practical example of embedded programming concepts through interactive working progeram interfaces that responds to user input via pushbuttons.
+The system provides a practical example of embedded programming concepts through interactive working program interfaces that responds to user input via pushbuttons.

 ## Features
 #### Core Functionality